AndrewZures/AndrewZures.github.io/_posts/2014-02-08-clj-cljs-pt5-platform.md

 Let's say we want to use our platform's `abs` function to find the absolute value of a number.
 In Clojure this is done using the `org.clojure/math.numeric-tower` library, while ClojureScript would use JavaScript's `Math/abs` function.

-Lets add an "absolute difference" function to `shared_file.cljx`.
+Lets add an "absolute difference" functionality to `shared_file.cljx`.
 This function will simply find the absolute difference between two numbers.

-Our `shared-file.cljx` namespace should look like:
+First, let's make a test.
+Add the code below to the `describe` block in your `shared_file_spec.cljx`:

 {% highlight clojure linenos %}

+(it "finds the absolute difference between two numbers"
+      (should= 1 (shared-file/abs-diff -101 100)))

+{% endhighlight %}

+This test will simply help us decide if everything is working correctly.
+Now let's focus on the source code.

+Add the code below to your  `shared-file.cljx`:

+{% highlight clojure linenos %}
 (ns myproject.shared-file
   (:require [myproject.platform :as platform]))
 {% endhighlight %}

-And our new function should look like this:
+And add your new function, which should look like this:

 {% highlight clojure linenos %}